 The number three has become a recurring theme in Chancellor George Osborne’s aspirations to improve apprenticeship opportunities in the UK as he continues to tackle youth unemployment.

-Germany is a shining example of a country which is enjoying the benefits of a well-structured and healthy apprenticeship system.
-They are advocators of ‘dual training’, with employees splitting their time between the workplace and the classroom, developing a strong skill-set alongside educational training.
-There is no levy in place; larger firms invest a vast amount of time, energy, and some money into developing their apprentices.
+Germany is a shining example of a country enjoying the benefits of a well-structured and healthy apprenticeship system.
+They are advocators of ‘dual training’, with employees splitting their time between the workplace and the classroom, developing a solid skill-set alongside educational training.
+There is no levy in place; larger firms invest a vast amount of time, energy, and money into developing their apprentices.
 They see them as an investment and a sector of their workforce who provide a valuable contribution to their company – on the whole, it is a somewhat different approach to apprenticeships in the UK, but perhaps a direction in which we may move in further down the line.